OneMadGypsy/python_tts/README.md

 You must provide your own Balcon and/or ESpeak executables, and dependencies.
 Make sure you place them in the respective folders.
 These folders must be in the same directory as `tts.py`

-Below is every possible thing you can do
+Below is every possible thing you can do.
+Balcon has one more feature than ESpeak ~ pause/resume can be toggled.

 ```python3
 import tts